RecordEvolution/REonboarding/README.md

 # Overview

-This Repo contains some guidanc and learning tutorials to get familiar with our tech stack It is aiming for developers, data engineers and data scientists
+This Repo contains some guidanc and learning tutorials to get familiar with our tech stack.
+It is aiming for developers, data engineers and data scientists.

 ## [1.
 Tech Stack](https://recordevolution.github.io/REonboarding/TechStack/README)